Mercedes GLA interior

 The cabin tries its best to mimic sporty Mercedes models but a few chrome air vents aren’t quite enough to make the GLA’s interior feel special

-Entry-level GLAs come with a rather small seven-inch infotainment display that sits on the dashboard like a 2010 smartphone in a shop window.
+The entry-level Mercedes GLA comes with a rather small 7-inch infotainment display that sits on the dashboard like a 2010 smartphone in a shop window.
 Its thick black frame looks and feels rather cheap and its rather low-resolution screen can’t hold a candle to the high-definition display you get in a BMW X1.

 Thankfully, the scroll wheel down by the handbrake is relatively intuitive to use and it means you can tweak some of the system’s more detailed settings without taking your eyes off the road for too long.

 Speaking of music, the GLA’s standard stereo is reasonably punchy but its six speakers sometimes struggle to fill the GLA’s cabin with clear bass notes.
-The upgraded 12-speaker Harman Kardon system is much better but will set you back £680.
+The upgraded 12-speaker Harman Kardon system is much better.